From BR Bullpen

 Biographical Information

 After his playing days, Ashby was sports anchor at a Houston television station from 1990 to 1992.
 He returned to the diamond as manager of the Rio Grande Valley White Wings in the Texas-Louisiana League in 1994 and 1995 and managed the Kissimmee Cobras in 1996.
-He was the Astros bullpen coach in 1997, and from 1998 to 2005, he was a radio broadcaster for the team.
-Since 2007, he has been a radio play-by-play announcer and analyst for the Blue Jays.
+He was the Astros bullpen coach in 1997, and from 1998]] to [[2005, he was a radio broadcaster for the team.
+In 2007, he became a radio play-by-play announcer and analyst for the Blue Jays, keeping the job until 2013, when he returned to Houston's broadcast team.

 Year-By-Year Minor League Managerial Record